patconnole/openc2_companion/README.md

 # OpenC2 Companion Guide

-You've read the OpenC2 specs, and even wrote a quick Consumer to try out.
+You've read (*most of*) the OpenC2 specs, and even wrote a quick Consumer to try out.
 Now what?

 Well, here is an informal guide to OpenC2.